 Paneer has been touted as a weight loss-friendly food too for it keeps you full for a long time.
 But, the fat content in 100 g of paneer is 20 g, which is way higher than it is in tofu, which contains 2.7 g of fat per 100 g.
 Tofu works as an excellent substitute for paneer for someone on a weight loss plan.

 As compared with tofu, paneer is high in calories.
 A 100 g serving of paneer has 265 calories whereas tofu has only 62 calories for the same amount.
-This proves tofu’s potential to be a great weight loss food.
+This proves that tofu is a great weight loss food.

 Although made from milk, paneer still is lower in carb content as compared with tofu.
 With a carbohydrate content of 1.2 g, paneer is an excellent food for diabetics.
 Tofu has almost double the amount of carbohydrates.

 Tofu fails to beat paneer at this too.
 A 100 g of paneer has 208 mg of calcium whereas 100 g of tofu contains only 130 mg of it.
 It means paneer is more useful for building strong bones and teeth.

 While tofu is rich in iron, paneer reduces its bioavailability.
 Essential for maintaining blood haemoglobin, iron is needed by anaemias.
 Tofu can help in getting sufficient amounts of it.

-According to the nutritional properties of both, we could say that tofu can replace paneer for people with weight loss goals.
+According to the nutritional properties of both, it can be concluded that tofu can replace paneer for people with weight loss goals.
 However, it won’t be wise to ditch paneer completely because it has its own benefits over tofu.
 Diabetics, on the other hand, should not replace paneer with tofu because the latter contains a high amount of carbs.